PRIZM-Experiment/prizm-data-wrangling/README.md

 ##### Spectra Interpolation

 Spectra associated with a specific data partition can also be extrapolated through linear interpolation with the help of the `interpolate` method.
-This is illustrated below, where the spectra due to a calibration source is obtained for times at which the instrument was actually observing the sky.
+This is illustrated below, where the spectra of a calibration source is obtained for times at which the instrument was actually observing the sky.
+Note that interpolated spectra are only generated for those times which are within a user-defined threshold (measured in seconds) of existing data.
+An array of `numpy.NaN`s is generated for the input times which do not clear that threshold.
 ```python
 sky_times = data.get(data='time_sys_start', instrument='100MHz', channel='EW', partition='antenna')
 data.interpolate(sky_times, instrument='100MHz', channel='EW', partition='noise', threshold=1000)